 '''

-<ModuleName>Impl.cpp
+{Name}Impl.cpp

-<ModuleName>Impl.hpp
+{Name}Impl.hpp

-<ModuleName>OpenCVImpl.cpp
+{Name}OpenCVImpl.cpp

-<ModuleName>OpenCVImpl.hpp
+{Name}OpenCVImpl.hpp

 '''

-The first two files contain the server-side implementation of the JSON-RPC API, and should not be modified.
+The first two files contain the server-side implementation of the JSON-RPC API, and normally you won't need to modify them.
 The last two files will contain the logic of your module.

-The file ModuleName openCVImpl.cpp contains functions to deal with the methods and the parameters (you must implement the logic).
-Also, this file contains a function called process.
-This function will be called with each new frame, thus you must implement the logic of your filter inside it.
+The file {Name}OpenCVImpl.cpp contains functions to deal with the methods and the parameters (you must implement the logic).
+Also, this file contains a class method called process.
+This function will be called with each new frame, so you must implement the logic of your filter in there.